AJWest22/MS3-Submission/README.md

   </details>

 PyMongo is currently used to connect the database with the site, as it is simpler to use than other Python frameworks, and was the one I felt most confident using.
 Originally MongoEngine was going to be used, but due to the different syntax, the project was getting errors and bugs were everywhere.

+## **Design**

+The site was designed to have a more relaxed feel to it, and easy to use.
+The site uses simpe coloring, fonts and imagery to create and achieve this effect.

+### Typography
+- The site uses Oswald font (imported from google fonts) and Roboto (also imported from Google fonts).
+The reason for these two  fonts is they are becoming increasingly popular amongst web designers, and also lift the site a bit.
+For example the header's oswald font creates a bold, dark eye catching effect for the header.
+The nav bar also has a text-shadow applied to it, again using the Materialize CSS framework, ('text-shadow') to help make it stand out and be more readable against the paler blue background.

+### Colors
+ - The site uses predominantly blue coloring, and the code used to make it comes from the color classes in the Materialize CSS framework.
+The navbar uses the class **blue lighten-4** which has the corresponding hex code of: #bbdefb.
+The dropdown menus uses the Materialize CSS color class of **blue accent-3**, which has the corresponding hexcode of #2979ff.
+The sites coloring is a softer tone and is designed to be simple, as reading books should be a relaxing task.

+### Images
+- The images used come from pixabay and pexels, and links to the images are used to connect them to their corresponding place on the site.
+They are chosen with the book genres in mind, so Game of Thrones and Harry Potter for fantasy, and images of dystopian cities for Sci-Fi.